 For all patients and visitors:

 - You’re required to wear a mask or face covering at all times while in our locations – regardless of your COVID-19 vaccination status.
 The CDC advises that even vaccinated people should continue to wear masks when in hospitals, clinics and other health care settings.

 - You’ll be screened for symptoms of COVID-19.

-For everyone’s safety, we’re limiting visitors to one adult visitor per patient, per day.
+For everyone’s safety, we’re limiting visitors to two adults.
 If there are capacity issues in waiting areas, visitors may be asked to wait outside the building.